Greedy inference with structure-exploiting lazy maps: Deeply lazy maps

-The restriction $r\leq r_{{\text{max}}}$ in Algorithm \ref{alg:LazyMap} allows control over the computational cost of constructing the lazy map, but $\Dkl(\pi\Vert T_\sharp\rho)\leq\varepsilon$ might not be satisfied.
-To compensate for this lack of accuracy while preserving low complexity, we propose to build a map $\frak{T}_\ell$ as a composition of $\ell$ lazy maps
+The restriction $r\leq r_{{\text{max}}}$ in Algorithm \ref{alg:LazyMap} helps control the computational cost of constructing the lazy map, but unless a problem admits sufficient lazy structure, $T_\sharp\rho$ may not adequately approximate the posterior.
+To extend the numerical benefits of the lazy framework to general problems, we consider the ``deeply lazy'' map $\frak{T}_\ell$, a composition of $\ell$ lazy maps: